State Farm Tone of Voice — Neighborly & Reliable

 What is State Farm's brand message?

-State Farm's core message is about Being there when you need us most.
-Their concept "Insurance as good neighbor" drives their mission: To help people manage the risks of everyday life, recover from the unexpected, and realize their dreams.
+State Farm's core message: Being there when you need us most Their mission: To help people manage the risks of everyday life, recover from the unexpected, and realize their dreams

 What makes State Farm's brand voice unique?

 State Farm stands out through their neighborly, reliable, trustworthy communication style.
-Their central brand tension — "Corporate Size vs. Personal Service" — shapes every message they craft in the Insurance sector.
+Their central brand tension, "Corporate Size vs. Personal Service", shapes how they communicate across the Insurance sector.

 What language style does State Farm use?